davistdaniel/PTMA-ML/README.md

 **PTMA-ML.ipynb** :

-> Contains an jupyter notebook with details of the ML workflow used in the work :  defining molecular descriptor parameters, training, hyperparameter optimisation, cross-validation and predictions.
+> Contains a jupyter notebook with details of the ML workflow used in the work :  defining molecular descriptor parameters, training, hyperparameter optimisation, cross-validation and predictions.
 More details on running jupyter notebooks can be found here.

 * **Datsets** :